kevogaba/spring-microservice/Readme.md

 Implement `cloud-config` where you save all your common configuration in a git repository.

 Only implemented create and read functionalities, add update and delete functions.

+On GitHub actions publish the images to DockerHub.